Park Sung-hoon: 2018–2021: Leading roles onscreen

 In 2020, Park landed his first leading role in the KBS2 Wednesday-Thursday drama series Memorials.
 It is based on the screenplay written by Moon Hyun-kyung, which won the grand prize in Broadcasting Content Promotion Foundation (BCPF)'s "10th Find the Desert's Shooting Star Screenplay Competition," held in 2018.
 Park reunited with Nana and acted as love interest of her character.
 The series also starred Yoo Da-in, Han Joon-woo and Ahn Nae-sang, aired on KBS2 every Wednesday and Thursday at 21:30 (KST) from July 1 to August 20, 2020.
-Park's portrayal of Seo Gong-myung in the show received praise for his on-screen chemistry with Nana, leading to them being referred to as the 'La Cong Couple.'
+Park's portrayal of Seo Gong-myung in the show was noted for his on-screen chemistry with Nana, leading to them being referred to as the 'La Cong Couple.'
 Additionally, Park showcased his singing abilities by releasing his first soundtrack, "Our Memories in Summer", which featured Nana as well.
 Their on-screen chemistry led to them winning the Best Couple award at the 2020 KBS Drama Awards.
 Additionally, Park himself received the Excellence Award for Actor in a Miniseries at the same event.

 In 2021, Park took on the lead role of Grand Prince Yangnyeong in the SBS Monday-Tuesday drama Joseon Exorcist, which premiered on March 22, 2021.
 Regrettably, the drama faced an abrupt termination after only two episodes due to significant historical distortions during its broadcast.
-This incident had a profound impact on Park, leading to a near-crisis situation and tarnishing his reputation.
-To address the situation, Park posted a handwritten apology on his personal Instagram account on March 27.
+The controversy led Park to issue a public apology on Instagram.
+Park posted a handwritten apology on his personal Instagram account on March 27.
 Subsequently, he took a hiatus from series but continued his work by participating in two KBS Drama Special, "My Daughter" and "The Distributors."
 Park's performance in "My Daughter" earned him the TV Cinema category award at the 2021 KBS Drama Awards.
 Furthermore, he was nominated for the same category at the 2022 KBS Drama Awards for his role in "The Distributors."
 Notably, "The Distributors" marked a reunion for Park with director Hong Seok-gu, who had previously collaborated with him on KBS weekend drama My Only One.